-See how we crunched the numbers to determine Canada's Best Places to Live 2013.
+How we crunched the numbers to determine Canada's Best Places to Live.

-See how we crunched the numbers to determine Canada's Best Places to Live 2013.
+How we crunched the numbers to determine Canada's Best Places to Live.

 To come up with the ranking, we gathered information on Census Metropolitan Areas (CMA), Census Agglomeration (CA) and Census Subdivisions, (CSD) as defined by Statistics Canada.
-All of the demographic data was supplied by Environics Analytics, Demographic Estimates and Projections 2012.
+All of the demographic data was supplied by Environics Analytics.
 Additional data sources are noted below.

 The pie chart below illustrates how we weigh each category group for the main list:

-In addition to our highly popular Best Places to Live, Best Places to Raise Kids and Best Places to Retire lists, we’ve added Best Places for New Immigrants.
-This list rewards communities that already have a strong immigrant population, employment opportunities, reasonable rental rates and apartment vacancies, considerations for any person looking to call Canada home.
+In addition to our highly popular Best Places to Live, we continue to showcase the Best Places to Raise Kids and Best Places to Retire lists, and the Best Places for New Immigrants.
 A full breakdown of our methodology is below.

 And while MoneySense strongly believes air quality is an important variable in determining the quality of life within a city, we unfortunately had to drop this category from our ranking system because we were unable to find reliable and current data for each city.